luckyfrappe/efficio/README.md

 #### User Story 1: First Impression

-**As a first-time visitor**, I want the site to be easy to access and navigate, so I want to use it.
+As a first-time visitor, I want the site to be easy to access and navigate, so I want to use it.

 **Acceptance Criteria**
 - Works well on desktop, tablet, and mobile